 You’ve likely seen weighted blankets popping up all over social media these days.
 The basic premise: Covering yourself in a heavy blanket can calm you down and help you sleep better.
 It’s a similar concept to why babies get tightly swaddled; the sensation is supposed to be comforting and soothing.

 But these blankets aren’t just Instagram hype.
-“The concept of the weighted blanket has been well-established in medical circles for over 40 years,” says Kathrin Hamm, managing partner of Bearaby.
+“The concept of the weighted blanket has been well-established in medical circles for over 40 years,” says Kathrin Hamm, founder and CEO of Bearaby.
 “Science shows that sleeping under weight lowers stress and anxiety levels, improves sleep cycles, and helps you feel happier.”
 It stimulates deep touch pressure (DTP), a type of therapy that uses firm pressure, a powerful stimulus for the body.

 After all, who wouldn’t feel happier when being swaddled or hugged tightly?
 This is exactly the type of sensation these blankets are meant to mimic.
 They also work by essentially forcing you to chill out.
 “All of our nervous systems are on overload, so much so that we literally need to be weighed down and basically told to rest, like we did in kindergarten,” adds Dr. Julie Von, a holistic acupuncturist in Manhattan.